siyuan-liu-casia/object_sim/README.md

 # object_sim
-MuJoCo Models for general objects
+MuJoCo Models for general objects with collision modified